 We need educational reform.

-All that “educational reform” provided us with U.S. (a developed economy) high-school students not only testing lower than many developing nations (e.g., China, Korea… Swaziland?
-I guess if you consider Tunisia “upper middle income” as the UN does then yes, Swaziland), but even some (formerly known as third-world nations but still as impoverished) “emerging” or “economies in transition” or “least developed” nations (e.g., Swaziland).
+All that “educational reform” provided us with U.S. (a developed economy) high-school students not only testing lower than many developing (formerly known as second-world) nations (e.g., China, Korea… Swaziland?
+I guess if you consider Tunisia “upper middle income” as the UN does then yes, Swaziland), but even some (formerly known as third-world nations but still as impoverished) “emerging” or “economies in transition” or “least developed” nations (e.g., yes, Swaziland).

 We need more educational reform.